An efficient sieving based secant method for sparse optimization problems with least-squares constraints: Numerical experiments

 \subsection{The $\ell_1$ penalized problems with least-squares constraints}

 In this subsection, we focus on the problem \cref{eq: main-prob} with $p(\cdot) = \norm{\cdot}_1$.
-We will compare the efficiency of SMOP to the state-of-the-art SSNAL-LSM algorithm \cite{li2018efficiently} and SPGL1 solver \cite{Van08levelset, spgl1site}.
-In addition, we also present the results of SSNAL \cite{li2018highly} and ADMM to solve a single least-squares regularized Lasso problem \cref{eq: reg-LS-form}, where the parameter $\lambda$ is set to be the solution $\lambda^*$ to \cref{eq: root-finding-levelset-lst}.
-Moreover, we perform experiments to demonstrate that our secant method is considerably more efficient than the bisection method for root finding while performing on par with the semi-smooth Newton method, where the HS-Jacobian is computable.
+We will compare the efficiency of SMOP to the state-of-the-art SSNAL-LSM algorithm \cite{li2018efficiently}, SPGL1 solver \cite{Van08levelset, spgl1site} and ADMM.
+Moreover, we perform experiments to demonstrate that our secant method is considerably more efficient than the bisection method for root finding while performing on par with the semismooth Newton method, where the HS-Jacobian is computable.

 In practice, we have multiple choices for solving the sub-problems in SMOP.
 In our experiments, we utilized the squared smoothing Newton method \cite{qi2000new, gao2009calibrating} and SSNAL to solve the sub-problems in SMOP.
-The maximum number of iterations for SPGL1, SSNAL, and ADMM is set to 10,000, while for SMOP and SSNAL-LSM, the maximum number of iterations of the outermost loop is set to 200.
-To select $\varrho$, we use the values of $c$ in \cref{tab:testc} for each instance listed in \cref{tab:ucidetails}, and let $\varrho = c\norm{b}$.
-In \cref{tab:testc}, $\text{nnz}(x) := \min \left\{k \mid \sum_{i=1}^k |x|_{(i)} \geq 0.999 \norm{x}_1\right\}$ denotes the number of nonzeros of the solution $x$ obtained by SMOP for solving \cref{eq: main-prob}.
+The maximum number of iterations for SPGL1, SSNAL, and ADMM is set to 100,000, while for SMOP and SSNAL-LSM, the maximum number of iterations of the outermost loop is set to 200. {Additionally, we have set the maximum running time to 1 hour.} To select $\varrho$, we use the values of $c$ in \cref{tab:testc} for each instance listed in \cref{tab:ucidetails}, and let $\varrho = c\norm{b}$. {At last, we point out that the adaptive sieving technique is not employed in the SSNAL-LSM.}